How To Get Over a Breakup?

 Go out with your friends and try to relax.
 Do fun activities together, such as playing pool, board games, dancing, video games, etc.

 Try to stay positive to not bring them down.
-It’s okay if you aren’t your best self, but show them you are at least trying to cope with the post break up blues.
+It’s okay if you aren’t your best self, but show them you are at least trying to cope with the post-break-up blues.

-Get to know some new people, talk to strangers, tourists, help feed the homeless, join a charity and volunteer.
+Get to know some new people, talk to strangers, help feed the homeless, join a charity and volunteer.
 The possibilities are endless.

 Pursue your career